SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/ContactBook2/ContactBook.md

 #### ContactBook

 Now we define the class modeling the contact book.
 As for the contact class, it is simple and quite straightforward.

 ```
-Object << #EgContactBook
+Object << #ContactBook
     slots: { #contacts };
-    package: 'EgContactBook'
+    package: 'ContactBook'
 ```

 ```
-EgContactBook >> initialize
+ContactBook >> initialize

     super initialize.
     contacts := OrderedCollection new